DilanCF/CMSC412_notes/lecture/Lecture08.md

 Appropriate safety measure have been taken for this

-Theses are for a centralized method for shared mmory
+Theses are for a centralized method for shared memory

 Have glossed over other details